If you’re considering expanding your restaurant by adding another location, things are probably going very well for your restaurant.

 - Clarify its place in the market – You can’t locate your new spot too close to the old one, or the locations might compete with one another.
 But if the new location is in a completely different neighborhood, your clients and culture might change.
 Will you give the new restaurant location a little bit of its own character, or do you want to replicate the original location exactly?
 These kinds of questions will affect how you plan your menu and build the rest of your marketing and business plan.

 - Nail down the costs.
 Don’t make any assumptions about the new location when it comes to the costs of things like insurance, staffing, marketing, and construction.
-A new building can have vastly different infrastructure with very different expenses.
+A new building can have a vastly different infrastructure with very different expenses.
 Marketing your new location could possibly be a little easier thanks to brand recognition from your past location — but it all depends on how far apart the locations are and how well-known your original location is.
 And there may be added complexities when it comes to procuring the food and materials you need to operate in the new location.
 Be thorough as you make your plan so you can make sure you have the capital required.

 - Project revenue and profitability – A new location with a different seating capacity, different food costs, and a different staff will certainly have different revenue and profitability projections.
 You need to know exactly what your new restaurant needs to succeed financially, independent of your original location.